RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-03/2-creating-an-app-from-a-spreadsheet.md

     ![](images/new-table-name.png " ")

-    After clicking **Load Data** you will see a spinner until the wizard finishes loading the data.
-Continue to Part 2 at that point.
+    After clicking **Load Data**, you will see a spinner until the wizard finishes loading the data.
+Continue to Task 2 at this point.

 ## Task 2: Creating an application

 The Data Load wizard has created a new table and populated that table with the records from the sample data.
 Now you can create an app based on this new table.

-1. In the Load Data dialog, verify that 73 rows have been loaded into the **DEMO_PROJECTS** table, then click **Create Application**.
+1. In the Load Data dialog, verify that 70 rows have been loaded into the **DEMO_PROJECTS** table, then click **Create Application**.

     ![](images/data-loaded.png " ")